Zeros of Polynomials in Derivatives of Automorphic $L$-functions: Zeros of F(s,π) near the critical line

 From this, we have

 By \eqref{eq:bound for L(l+1)/L(l) interval T to 2T} and H\"older's inequality, we have

 which completes the proof of \eqref{eq:integral of log-derivative}. \end{proof}

 We can now prove the first half of Theorem \ref{thm:zeros-near-1/2}, that is, the number of zeros to the right of the critical line is small. \begin{lem} Let $F(s,\bm{\pi})\in \mathcal{B}$ be defined as in \eqref{def:F} satisfying \eqref{assump:assumption 1}.
-Assume that the set of $L$-functions that define $F(s,\bm{\pi})$ satisfies the strong second-moment bound in \eqref{eq:sharp second moment bound}.
+Assume that the set of $L$-functions appearing in the representation \eqref{def:F} of $F(s,\bm{\pi})$ satisfies the strong second-moment bound in \eqref{eq:sharp second moment bound}.
 Then, for any $\delta > 0$ and any large $T$, we have

 \end{lem} \begin{proof} From Lemma \ref{lem:number of zero-right-half}, we have

 On the other hand, we have